vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    - Select **Not registered** within *Database is on a Server VM that is:*.

    - **IP Address or Name of VM** Select the VM you created in the *SQL VM Deployment* section.
-Verify that the associated IP address matches the IP address that is listed in Prism, as there may be multiple IP addresses listed for the same VM.

    - **Windows Administrator Name** Type the user name of the administrator account (ex.
 Administrator).

    - **Windows Administrator Password** Type the password of the administrator account.

-   - **Instance** Era automatically discovers all the instances a database server VM.
+   - **Instance** Era automatically discovers all the instances within a SQL server VM.
 In our case, there is only one instance named **MSSQLSERVER**.

    - The *Connect to SQL Server Login* and *User Name* fields allow a choice of authentication between Windows Admin, and SQL Server user.
 Leave the default at **Windows Admin User**, and click **Next**.